apache/flink/docs/dev/table/sqlClient.md

 SET execution.result-mode=tableau;
 {% endhighlight %}

+Note that when you use this mode with streaming query, the result will be continuously printed on the console.
+If the input data of this query is bounded, the job will terminate after Flink processed all input data, and the printing will also be stopped automatically.
+Otherwise, if you want to terminate a running query, just type `CTRL-C` in this case, the job and the printing will be stopped.

 You can use the following query to see all the result modes in action:

 {% highlight sql %}